skittles9823/terminalmods/README.md

     - Grabs a system dump of Dolbys memory service.
 - killice  = `$ sudo killall dk.icepower.icesound`
     - Usefull if you have ICESound installed to easily kill the service and test its processing.
-- l        = `$ ls -1 --group-directories-first`
+- l        = `$ ls --group-directories-first`
-    - Lists vertically and sorts with folders first.
+    - Sorts with folders first.
 - nano     = `$ nano -l`
     - Adds line numbers to the nano GUI.
 - sbash    = `$ . system/etc/bash/bashrc`
     - Sources the bashrc file, useful if youve made changes to .aliases or .bashrc.
 - sudo     = `$ su -c "$@"`
     - Executes commands as superuser.
+- sysro    = `mount -o remount,ro /system'
+    - Mounts system as read only
+- sysrw    =`mount -o remount,rw /system'
+    - Mounts system as read - write
 - vd       = `$ cd`
     - Fat thumbs + small dpi = annoying ;_;

 ## Changelog

+### v1.3.0
+ - Remove $EXTERNAL_STORAGE var and replace with a dynamic $SDCARD var that get set with sed.
+ - Remove bash binary.
+ - Sort README.
+ - New bash $PS1.
+It's sexy af.

 ### v1.2.0
- - Added bsu and sbash aliases
+ - Added bsu and sbash aliases.
  - Add bash binary (set "/system/xbin/bash -" as your command line in your terminal app to use bash by default.
  - Add $EXTERNAL_STORAGE/.bashrc and $EXTERNAL_STORAGE/.aliases for simplified command line changes.